spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 </dependency>
 ```

-### Whitelisting properties
+### Whitelisting Properties

-In addition to this file, Data Flow can make use of an additional file that whiteliststhe most important application properties, usually your own application's `@ConfigurationProperties`.
+In addition to this file, Data Flow can make use of an additional file that whitelists the most important application properties, usually your own application's `@ConfigurationProperties`.
 Without using a whitelist, the UI and Shell present the hundreds of [Common Application Properties](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-global-properties), resulting in a poor user experience.
 The `whitelist` file lists the primary application properties so that the shell and the UI can display them first when presenting options through TAB completion or in drop-down boxes.